nmshd/documentation/_docs_integrate/share-attributes-with-peer.md

 }
 ```

-The table of the [Combinations and usage scenarios of the ShareAttributeRequestItem]({% link _docs_integrate/share-attributes-with-peer.md %}#combinations-and-usage-scenarios-of-shareattributerequestitem) contains further information on sharing RelationshipAttributes in different application scenarios.
+The table of the [combinations and usage scenarios of the ShareAttributeRequestItem]({% link _docs_integrate/share-attributes-with-peer.md %}#combinations-and-usage-scenarios-of-shareattributerequestitem) contains further information on sharing RelationshipAttributes in different application scenarios.

 ### Share multiple Attributes